wshafer/psr11-monolog/README.md

             // default channel.
 If no handler is defined for default then the default
             // handler will be used.
             'default' => [
+                // Optional: Name of channel to show in logs.
+Defaults to the array key 'name' => 'MyAppChannel',

                 // array of handlers to attach to the channel.
 Can use multiple handlers if needed.
                 'handlers' => ['handlerOne', 'handlerTwo'],